USC Shoah Foundation – Institute for Visual History and Education

-650 West 35th Street, Suite 114
+650 West 35th Street, 4th Floor, Suite 114

 The USC Shoah Foundation Center for Advanced Genocide Research distinguishes itself from other Holocaust and Genocide centers and institutes by focusing its research efforts on the interdisciplinary study of currently under-researched areas.
 The Center views Holocaust and Genocide Studies as inherently interdisciplinary.
 It aims to transcend the differentiated disciplines to bring innovative understanding as well as a global approach.

 Locating the Holocaust survivors and witnesses who would become interviewees for the USC Shoah Foundation’s original collection required perseverance, sensitivity, and, most of all, the courage of those willing to share their stories.
 Outreach methods varied by country and included both far-reaching media campaigns and grassroots efforts, such as circulating an outreach flier that was translated into 20 languages, along with other forms of local outreach.
 Word of mouth quickly spread in survivor communities, motivating many survivors and witnesses to come forward to tell their stories.